Abby

 Abby was born in December 2020 with two holes in her heart, called an ASD and a VSD (most likely not part of her GRIA2 disorder).
 She was a very sleepy baby, and lots of reflux.
 She was very thin because of the holes making her too tired to drink.

-Sadly, it is now March, ten months later, and those things didn’t come.
+Sadly, by March 2022, ten months later, those things didn’t come.
 We lost eye contact and babbling.
-We are not significantly closer to sitting independently.
+We were not significantly closer to sitting independently.
 We did learn to roll both ways and grab our feet, though.

 During the past ten months of Abby’s plateau, I really became concerned she had another genetic condition called Rett syndrome.
 I felt this way because she would not use her hands to reach for objects anymore, and became obsessed with staring at them.
 Responses of her Dr.’s ranged from “I guess it could be possible, but unlikely” to outright dismissal.